F5CodeGuru/asm342/_build/html/_sources/module1/lab1/lab1.rst.txt

 Task 1 - Using Ansible to create a ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All scripts are run from the cli (Terminal Emulator icon on the desktop) in this module.)

 Run the following command to create an ASM policy named **ansible1** (this may take a couple of minutes):

 .. code-block:: bash